FurkanSemizoglu/Debate-Frontend/README.md

 ---

-Built with ❤️ using Next.js and TypeScript
+🚧 **Development in Progress** - Built with ❤️ using Next.js and TypeScript